 Blow dryers are a simple way to dry your clothes, especially if you only want to dry a specific area.
+The average time it will take on a full piece of clothing will be 30-45 minutes.
 Most households have a blow dryer, which makes this method a very convenient and reliable way to dry your clothes.

 Check the item’s care label before using the blow dryer.
-Some fabrics, such as polyester and wool, will have a reaction if they are placed in a high heat environment.
+Some fabrics, such as polyester (can you shrink polyester) and wool, will have a reaction if they are placed in a high heat environment.

 Do not leave the iron on one spot too long, as this could lead to the occurrence of burning.
 Press the iron down briefly, then lift, adjust, and repeat.